MrJohn91/platform_campaign_analysis/README.md

   Schedule the pipeline to run at intervals like daily or weekly by using APScheduler inside the FastAPI server.

 - **Cron Job for Heavy Workloads**
-  For larger workloads or production-ready setups, it is recommended to schedule the pipeline externally using a cron job or a cloud-based task scheduler.
+  For larger workloads or production ready setups, it is recommended to schedule the pipeline externally using a cron job or a cloud-based task scheduler.
 This offloads the scheduling responsibility from the FastAPI server and provides better control and scalability.

 ## Troubleshooting